johannfaouzi/pyts/README.md

 ### Implemented features

-**Note: the content described in this section corresponds to the master branch, not the latest released version.
+**Note: the content described in this section corresponds to the main branch, not the latest released version.
 You may have to install the latest version to use some of these features.**